zamanapp/prayers-call/docs/guide/one-time-calculator.md

 ### getAllPrayerTimes

-This method returns a [`PrayersTimeObject`]() containing prayer names as it's keys and their time as values. the time is a `Date` object.
+This method returns a array of [`TimeObject`]() containing the prayer name and it's time. the time is a `Date` object.

 ::: info
-Sunrise time is included in the `PrayersTimeObject`
+Sunrise time object is included in the array
 :::

 ```ts